Substance Abuse Evaluation and Treatment

 Abuse of, and dependence on substances can cause tremendous pain for both those addicted and their families.
 At CCD, we offer several services to assess and treat addiction to alcohol, illegal drugs, and prescription medication.

 Services include both evaluation and treatment.
 Available treatment options include individual counseling, family therapy, Supportive Outpatient Program (SOP),Intensive Outpatient Program (IOP), and Aftercare.

 We also offer services to educate and support the loved ones of the dependent person.

-For additional information on any of the following services, click on a link, or contact:
+For additional information on any of the following services, click on a link:

 Alcohol and Drug Evaluations